Page 2 of 3

 Made in Heaven Cakes530 Third Ave., nr.
 13th St., Ste.
 2F, Gowanus; 718-788-2727; madeinheavencakes.com

-Pastry chef Victoria Zagami recently took the reins of this bakery, founded by her parents nearly twenty years ago.
+Pastry chef Victoria Zagami recently took the reins of this bakery, founded by her parents nearly 20 years ago.
 Brides favor the golden vanilla cake with vanilla mousse and chocolate ganache, but the shop’s signature flavor is chocolate devil’s cake with cappuccino mousse.
 From $10 per serving.

 Madison Lee's Cakes70 Seventh Ave., nr.
 Berkeley Pl., Park Slope, at Cousin John's Cafe & Bakery; 718-622-7333; madisonleescakes.com

 Specializing in botanically correct sugar flowers and piped lacework, this designer uses old-school techniques and innovative styles to create a couple’s fantasy wedding cake.
 Flavors range from a sophisticated opera cake to a childhood favorite, funfetti.
-From $10 to $20 per serving.margaretbraun.com
+From $8 per serving.margaretbraun.com

 Braun’s dazzling creations are modern, architectural, and vibrantly colored.
 For chef Bobby Flay’s nuptials, she made a cake with creamy orange-and-yellow stripes and a sugar chalice on top.
-Braun decorates each cake herself, so expect prices to run into five figures.
+Braun decorates each cake herself, so expect prices to run into four figures.
 Prices upon request.
 By appointment only.